Kim Junsu: Pre-debut

-2003–2009: Early career
+2003–2009: Debut and contract dispute

 Kim was the first member to join TVXQ and officially debuted with the group on December 26, 2003.
 He chose Xiah to be his stage name, explaining that the name was short for "Asia" (taking out the "a" in "Asia").
 "Xiah" would be an implication of his desire to become not only a star in Korea, but also a star recognized all throughout Asia.

 In 2006, Kim featured in former label-mate Zhang Liyin's debut song, "Timeless".
 It is a remake of Kelly Clarkson and Justin Guarini's duet, originally recorded in 2003.
 He also made an appearance in the second part of "Timeless"' music video.
 In 2007, he was chosen to be part of Samsung's Anycall project group, Anyband.
 The band comprises former label-mate female singer BoA, Tablo of South Korean hip-hop group Epik High and jazz pianist Jin Bora.
 Anyband has only released one single of the same name.

 On July 31, 2009, Kim and other two TVXQ members—Jaejoong and Yoochun—submitted an application to the Seoul Central District Court to determine the validity of their contract with SM Entertainment.
 Through their lawyers, the members stated that the 13-year contract was excessively long, schedules were held out without the confirmation or permission of the members, contract terms had been extended and changed without their knowledge or consent and that the group's earnings were not fairly distributed to the members.
 The Seoul Central District Court granted the three members a temporary contract injunction in October 2009 and ruled that SM cannot interfere with their individual activities but also that they can only act as members of TVXQ through SM Entertainment.